 Not only does the product act as a stove for cooking, but it also transforms the heat into electricity so that you can charge your smartphone (or anything that uses a USB charger).

-BioLite believe in making the world a cleaner, less polluted place.
-To date, they have donated over 15,000 HomeStoves to families across India, Kenya and Uganda.
+BioLite believes in making the world a cleaner, less polluted place.
+To date, they have donated over 15,000 HomeStoves to families across India, Kenya, and Uganda.

-Although it’s been around for a couple of years now, when we saw this product we just HAD to include it in our list of innovative green products.
+Although it’s been around for a couple of years now, we just have HAD to include it in our list of innovative green products when we saw this product.

-Geizeer provides personal air-cooling at a cost of only 1 cent per day.
-It’s designed to reduce the need for expensive, energy-hungry air conditioners that can cause negative physical effects in people such as headaches, back pain and respiratory problems.
+Geizeer provides personal air-cooling at the cost of only 1 cent per day.
+It’s designed to reduce the need for expensive, energy-hungry air conditioners that can cause negative physical effects in people such as headaches, back pain, and respiratory problems.

 Geizeer is the brainchild of two designers from Rome in Italy who managed to smash their €30,000 crowdfunding goal and raise over €275,000.

-It’s a sustainable transport option that will also help curb Americas obesity epidemic by encouraging more activity – albeit activity that’s electrically assisted.
+It’s a sustainable transport option that will help curb America’s obesity epidemic by encouraging more activity – albeit an activity that’s electrically assisted.